trimino/dat-design-pattern/structural/bridge/README.md

 ## Related Patterns

+* **Abstract Factory**
-* **Abstract Factory**: Can be used to create and configure a specific bridge.
+  * Can be used to create and configure a specific bridge.

+* **Adapter vs. Bridge**
-* **Adapter vs. Bridge**: The Adapter pattern makes unrelated classes work together, typically applied after system design.
+  * The Adapter pattern makes unrelated classes work together, typically applied after system design.
 In contrast, the Bridge pattern is used early in the design process to allow independent variation of abstractions and implementations.